DUEF – Degree program in French

-You can validate one level per semester and obtain the university diploma in French studies (DUEF) for that level.
+You can complete one level per semester and earn the University Diploma in French Studies (DUEF) for that level.

 Classes are intensive: 15 hrs/week (1 semester = 13 weeks) complemented with sessions at the multimedia library that are an integral part of your course and also at the Centre de Ressources en Langues, which has some resources that can be accessed remotely (via intranet).